SeanMott/Smok-Old/README.md

 - Smok3D

 Smok3D has all the 3D based componets and systems.
 This is mesh renderer, 3D physics, particals, ect.
-This module can be disabled by defining DISABLE_SMOK_3D.
+This module can be disabled by defining DISABLE_SMOK_3D. <br >

+# Scripts, Components, and Systems

+Smok has three ways to interact with the engine, Systems, Components, and Scripts.
+Systems are hooked into engine events and use the Components that are attachted to entities.
+Scripts are attachted to entities like Components but have specal events that only trigger for Scripts.
+They are similar to Unreal, Unity, or Godot scripts, they don't require inhereting from a class.
+The only thing you have to make sure is that the methods hooked into a event matchs the return and paramater type.
+Otherwise you can change the name of the method and the paramaters.

 # Libraries
 - [GLM - Math](http://glm.g-truc.net/0.9.8/index.html)